aravamudhanAnand/Project7_Data_Cleaning_Analyzing-NYC-High-School-Data/README.md

 4. Parse the latitude and longitude coordinates for each school.
 This will enable us to map the schools and uncover any geographic patterns in the data.
 5. Condense the class_size, graduation, and demographics data sets so that each DBN is unique.
 6. Merge all datasets into one "Combined" dataset for further analysis.
+7. Explore "combined" dataset, find correlations, plot graphs and basemaps to undestand underlying correlation between SAT Scores and other factors.